-I want this to be a safe place for vilomahs to share resources, connect with one another, and inspire each other to use our collective pain to bring this society back to a place where we prioritize compassion, connection to ourselves and others, nature, and improving quality of life for everyone.
-This is a place of grace, understanding, and acceptance.
+Above all else, this we offer a safe place for vilomahs to share resources, connect with one another, and inspire each other to use our collective pain to bring this society back to a place where we prioritize compassion, connection to ourselves and others, nature, and improving quality of life for everyone.
+This is a place of grace, exploration, and acceptance.
 This is a place for us.

 Susan Ousterman — Founder